precice/precice.github.io/content/tutorials/tutorials.md

 We recommend that you start from one of the following cases, which you can quickly run on your laptop:

 - [Flow over a heated plate](tutorials-flow-over-heated-plate.html): A **conjugate heat transfer** scenario.
-Try OpenFOAM, FEniCS, or Nutils.
+Try OpenFOAM, FEniCS, Nutils, or DUNE-FEM.
 - [Partitioned heat conduction](tutorials-partitioned-heat-conduction.html): The mathematician's dream: split the **heat equation** in two and glue it again.
 Pick your Dirichlet and Neumann solvers among FEniCS, Nutils, and OpenFOAM.
 - Flow in a channel with an elastic [perpendicular flap](tutorials-perpendicular-flap.html): A **fluid-structure interaction** scenario.
-Feel free to combine different solvers, among OpenFOAM, SU2, deal.II, FEniCS, Nutils, CalculiX, and DUNE.
+Feel free to combine different solvers, among OpenFOAM, SU2, deal.II, FEniCS, Nutils, CalculiX, solids4Foam, and DUNE.

 <p style="text-align: center">
 <a href="tutorials-flow-over-heated-plate.html" title="Tutorial: Flow over heated plate"><img src="images/tutorials-flow-over-heated-plate-example.png" style="margin-left:3%; max-width:31%; max-height:100px;" alt="Flow over heated plate"></a>